VoidCanvas/sync-node/README.md

 	});
 ```
 ## Note
 If you have any asynchronous function, than it must return a promise, else the queue will not come to know when the actual execution of that function is finished.
+A better tutorial can be found in [Void Canvas](http://voidcanvas.com/sync-node/).